jukkaranta/HearingPlanesFlyingOverYou/README.md

 3rd plot: (time, time when heard) Horizontal axis same as previous plots, vertical axis is the time the sound is heard, i.e. point at coordinates (X, Y) means that sound made by the plane at time X is heard at time Y. For the list of time values, plot a red dot to the smallest "time when heard" value, i.e. the first observation.

+4th plot: (location, time when heard) Horizontal axis is the location relative to the observer, vertical axis is time when the sound emitted at that location is heard: (0, 0) coordinates are (directly above observer, at the time of fly over).

 ## Notes

 The sound the planes make when right above is heard at the same time (= altitude / speed of sound) after the fly over.